nayan7777-nayan/plugin_giftcertificate_sfra/README.md

 # Content:
 - Import the content asset kept inside site-import folder in your site manually which are applicable on gift certificate purchase form and checkout form section

+# Install Page Designer Cartridge

+- In the command prompt, navigate to the top level of the repository, for example, storefront-reference-architecture.
+- Enter this command: npm install
+- Repeat these steps for each repository.
+The npm client installs any packages a repository needs.
+- Compile the JavaScript and Style Sheets.

+       <code>a.
+Navigate to the top level of the repository.
+        b.
+Enter this command: npm run compile:js<br>
+        c.
+Enter this command: npm run compile:scss<br>
+        d.
+Enter this command: npm run compile:fonts</code>

 # Few changes in base custom cartridge :

 - Minicart total quantity count has changed on fly related change : Controller : cartridge\controllers\Cart.js